China and the EU at odds over top diplomat's visit, cancellation at the last minute | Law-Order

 While it remains unclear what has caused the latest cancellation, it comes on the heels of a summit by EU member states last week during which the bloc endorsed a strategy to try to procure critical materials from sources other than China, while insisting it did not want to entirely "decouple" from the world's second-largest economy.

-The member states also affirmed the EU's "multi-faceted" position on China, which the European Union labels as "simultaneously a partner, a competitor and a systemic rival."
+The member states also affirmed the EU's "multifaceted" position on China, which the bloc labels as "simultaneously a partner, a competitor and a systemic rival."
 The "systemic rival" designation, first adopted by the EU in 2019, has long irked Beijing, as have recent European efforts to align with the United States on reducing dependencies on Chinese trade and supply chains.

 Brussels, on the other hand, takes issue with China's refusal to condemn Russia's invasion of Ukraine.

-Beijing claims it is neutral in the conflict but has backed Russia by organising frequent state visits and joint military drills.
+Beijing claims it is neutral in the conflict but has backed Russia by organizing frequent state visits and joint military drills.

+The EU member states last week urged China "to press Russia to stop its war of aggression, and immediately, completely and unconditionally withdraw its troops from Ukraine."
+European Commission President Ursula von der Leyen and French President Emmanuel Macron made similar requests during visits to Beijing earlier this year.

+The EU also opposes a change in the status quo of China's relationship with Taiwan, even as Beijing continues to threaten to take over the self-ruled island, which it considers a breakaway province.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)